 How Is a Defined Benefit Plan Divided?

 In a defined benefit plan, you receive a set amount distributed to you periodically once you reach a certain age, and your money is not in a separate account with just your name on it.
 In order to split up a defined contribution plan, you would look at the amount of money that was added during the marriage and what it is currently worth.
 You may also want to consider when the retirement account becomes vested if there are employer matches.
 In order to determine the current value of a defined benefit plan, you would consider when the plan will begin paying you or your spouse and what your spouse’s or your life expectancy is.

 In addition to retirement assets, both spouses may be entitled to Social Security retirement benefits.
 If the marriage lasted for at least 10 years, the spouse that earned less during the marriage may be able to receive more Social Security benefits based on his or her former spouse’s income.
 There are other requirements for a spouse to be able to qualify to receive the same Social Security benefits as an ex-spouse, including that the spouse cannot have remarried.
 If your ex-spouse qualifies to get the same Social Security benefits as you because of the length of your marriage, this will not negatively affect your own Social Security benefits.

 Schedule an Appointment with Divorce Lawyer Richard Renkin

-If you would like to speak with an attorney about what you can expect with regard to your pension or other retirement plan during your divorce, please contact the Law Office of Renkin & Associates.
-To request an appointment with divorce attorney and Certified Family Law Specialist Richard M. Renkin, contact us online or call (888) 837-3564 today.
+At Renkin & Associates, we are dedicated to helping our clients achieve the best possible outcome for their divorce or other family law matter.
+If you would like to speak with an attorney about what you can expect with regard to your pension or other retirement plan during your divorce, please reach out to our law office.
+To request an appointment with divorce attorney and Certified Family Law Specialist Richard M. Renkin, contact us online or call 866-228-7116 today.